dogoncouch/LogESP/README.md

 ### Sentry Engine
 To start the rule engine:

-1. Add Limit Rules (in the SIEM section)
-2. Run the sentry engine inside a django shell:
+1. Run the sentry engine inside a django shell:
 ```
 python manage.py shell -c "import daemons.sentry.sentrycore ; daemons.sentry.sentrycore.start()"
 ```
-3. Add more Limit Rules, and change or delete old ones.
-The sentry engine will adapt.

 ### Cleaner
 Events have two different EOL dates for local and backup copies of events.
 The cleaner can use either to delete old events.
 There are two options: